Conditional Hierarchical Bayesian Tucker Decomposition for Genetic Data Analysis: Models

-where customer $x$ is the $n^{th}$ customer at the restaurant and $n_i$ is the number of customers at table $i$.
-While others have imposed independent hierarchical structures on the topics of different modes \citep{pmlr-v28-song13,Schifanella:2014:MTD:2630935.2532169}, none have incorporated CRP or hLDA into their topic models.
+where customer $x$ is the $n^{th}$ customer at the restaurant and $n_i$ customers are already seated at table $i$.
+While others have imposed independent hierarchical structures on the topics of different modes \citep{pmlr-v28-song13, Schifanella:2014:MTD:2630935.2532169}, none have incorporated nCRP into their topic models.